phnx-im/docs/src/spec/queuing_service.md

 # Queuing Service (QS)

 The main purpose of the queuing service is to store-and-forward messages delivered by the [delivery service](./delivery_service.md), as well as the publication of KeyPackages.
-In this chapter we discuss the various concepts used by the QS to provide its functionalitites, as well as its individual endpoints.
+In this chapter we discuss the various concepts used by the QS to provide its functionalities, as well as its individual endpoints.

 ## Overview